titogithub123/Kickstarter-Fundraising-Success-Analyisis-in-Excel/README.md

 ### Conclusion
 Our friend, Louise has a very good opportunity of cashing in on the Kickstarter data we were able to clean up and analyize.
 According to our research it seems there is a strong possiblilty of finding success in the month of May for the $1000 to $5000 dollar goal amount.
 This would be a nice amount to get her started on the basics of being able to launch her play.

-If she was further along in the development of her play she could, potentially increase the goal amount she asks for to the $35,000
+If she was further along in the development of her play she could, potentially increase the goal amount she asks for to the ***$35,000 to $45,000*** range and have an approx. 75% chance of finding success.
+By further studying the data to find what unique factors the 'successful' plays possesed, she can increase her chances of funding her dream through the magic of crowdfunding Kickstarter campaigns.